5.5 Line Plots

 lwd The line width 2

-The line type can be either a integer from 0 to 6, or the corresponding character string in the following table.
+The line type can be either a integer from 0 to 6 or the corresponding character string, which is summarize in the following figure.

 Let’s see an example with the two parameters.